Updated July 19th 2023

-It is common to categorize wine by country.
+Which countries produce most wine?
+This guide will give you the answer.
+Wine is commonly categorized by country.
 The reason for this is because the style of the wine differs depending on where it is made.
 Different countries are famous for different types of wine.
-In this blog post you will find out which are the three largest wine producing countries in the world.
+In this guide you will find out which are the three largest wine producing countries in the world.

 Wine grapes can grow in both the Northern and Southern hemispheres, ideally between the 30th and the 50th degree of latitude, but smaller amounts of wine production is also found outside these ranges.
 Sometimes wine production can be found in some unexpected places, such as coral sand in Tahiti or cold-climate countries like Sweden.